Cameron says Thatcher made Britain great, others snub her

 OPPOSITION BENCHES EMPTY

-Scores of MPs from the opposition Labour party, which has 255 lawmakers in the 650-seat parliament, boycotted the debate, leaving swathes of the chamber's green leather benches empty.
+Scores of MPs from the Labour party, which has 255 parliamentarians in the 650-seat parliament, boycotted the debate, leaving swathes of the chamber's green leather benches empty.

 A few hours into the debate, barely a dozen Labour members were taking part.

-George Galloway, an outspoken MP from the socialist Respect party, said he had no interest in attending "a state-organized eulogy".
+George Galloway, an outspoken MP from the socialist Respect party, said he had no interest in attending "a state-organised eulogy".

 Many Labour MPs from the north of England, which saw industries such as coal mining and shipbuilding shrink or fold on her watch, spoke of the bitterness she had left behind.